 Livedrive’s personal plans decouple file backup and file syncing, which are typically offered together through other cloud storage providers.

-The Backup plan costs $8.99 per month, and includes unlimited storage for a single computer, but it doesn’t offer the option to sync files across your devices.
-The Briefcase plan costs $16 per month, and enables you to store up to 2TB of data in the cloud, as well as sync it between any number of devices.
+The Backup plan costs $8.99 a month, and includes unlimited storage for a single computer, but it doesn’t offer the option to sync files across your devices.
+The Briefcase plan costs $16 a month, and enables you to store up to 2TB of data in the cloud, as well as sync it between any number of devices.

 All LiveDrive subscriptions are monthly, and you can cancel at any time.